Raechil na Garnussil na Gallam

 I think I may not have killed the priest, though he was seriously injured and was not at services for weeks.
 I really believed I had.
 I did not feel guilty over what I did, no matter how I tried, even when I thought he had died.
 But I feel I should.

-I prayed to God to help me understand my lack of feelings.
+I prayed to God to help me understand my lack of guilt.
 He knows, of course, that I am not going to consult the family priest or my parents about such a matter.
-So far I am known the wiser.
+So far I am none the wiser.
+I worry I may be wicked.

 I suppose I have just greyed my way through the last months.
 The days have been short and gloomy, but have hastened rather quicker than I would have liked.